vtfk/ms-shared-api-faktura/README.md

 ## `GET /batches/download`

 Creates a new batch
-Returns a latin1 encoded csv-file of the given batch
+Returns a latin1 encoded csv-file of the given batch if there are files else you'll get a 404 and an empty array.

 ## `GET /batches/:batchId/download`